aclank/audionook/README.md

       # Optional Mounts for data persitence
       - /path/to/db/dev:/app/db
       - /path/to/logs/dev:/app/logs
-      # Optional txt file with preselected ISBNs to help gather metadata
+      # Optional .txt file with preselected ISBNs to help gather metadata.
+Could already exist in
+      # /path/to/audiobooks folder rather than directly linking like this.
       - /path/to/ISBNoverrides.txt:/app/stacks/ISBNoverrides.txt
       # Required extra mounts for dev container
       # scrivapi